|

 William Willard Ashe was born in Raleigh,

-and fields to explore for curiosities.
+explore for curiosities.

 It is reported that Willard and his brother